 CAP take over everything for you.
 They start off with going through all your finances and help you draw up a budget.
 It feels quite invasive when they go through all your income and outgoings and suggest ways of cutting back but it’s an essential part of the process.
 This will identify how much of your debts you can afford to pay off and over what time scale.
 After that, any paperwork that comes from any of your creditors – you just put into a prepaid envelope and they will deal with it for you.

 I’m not going to lie – going through debt management was emotionally exhausting.
 It was hard to admit I was in debt and didn’t know how to get out of it, but CAP turned everything around for me.
-My initial statement said it would take over 20 years to get out of debt – I was out of debt within a year.
+My initial statement said it would take over 20 years to get out of debt and yet I was out of debt within a year.
 I know not everyone will be that fortunate, but the support and guidance CAP gave me was a massive part of that.
+They made every day that bit easier, and took away the stress of dealing with creditors myself.

 You can find out more about them and the services they offer via their website.
 You can also visit my post what happens if you find yourself in debt post to find out about other tips to start your journey to becoming debt free, as well as other organisations who also offer debt management and money advice.